Why Do Better Loss Functions Lead to Less Transferable Features?: Results

-For each loss, we trained 8 ResNet-50~\cite{he2016deep,resnetv15torchblogpost} models on ImageNet.
-To tune loss hyperparameters and the epoch for early stopping, we performed 3 training runs per hyperparameter configuration where we held out a validation set of 50,046 ImageNet training example.
-We also trained 25 batch-normalized All-CNN-C~\cite{springenberg2014striving} models for each loss on CIFAR-10~\cite{krizhevsky2009learning} and 25 Wide ResNet 16-8~\cite{zagoruyko2016wide} models on CIFAR-100.
-For these smaller models, we performed extensive hyperparameter tuning for learning rate and weight decay in addition to loss hyperparameters.
-We provide further details regarding training and hyperparameter selection in Appendix~\ref{app:training_details}.
+\cutsectiondown For each loss, we trained 8 ResNet-50~\cite{he2016deep,resnetv15torchblogpost} models on the ImageNet ILSVRC 2012 dataset~\cite{deng2009imagenet,russakovsky2015imagenet}.
+To tune loss hyperparameters and the epoch for early stopping, we performed 3 training runs per hyperparameter configuration where we held out a validation set of 50,046 ImageNet training examples.
+We provide further details regarding the experimental setup in Appendix~\ref{app:all_training_details}.
+We also confirm that our main findings hold for Inception v3~\cite{szegedy2016rethinking} models in Appendix~\ref{app:inception}.